-Old Growth Rainforest Hike: Lighthouse Park & Capilano River Canyon Salmon Adventure (4 -5 hrs)
+Old Growth Rainforest: Lighthouse Park & Capilano River Canyon Salmon Adventure (4-5 hrs)

 Discover one of the world’s most primitive ecosystems: The Temperate Rainforest of the Pacific Northwest.
 Enjoy a series of mini-walking tours and scenic drives that include the National Historic Lighthouse Park, Capilano River Canyon’s incredible salmon hatchery and the phenomenal Cleveland Dam.

 Your personal Urban & Eco-Guide will provide interpretive commentary on a series of mini-walking tours and scenic drives throughout Vancouver’s North Shore.
 Enjoy the National Historic Lighthouse Park with amazing giants of the uncut old growth rainforest (various grades of trails), the fascinating Capilano River Canyon’s salmon adventure and the incredible Cleveland Dam.